-Click Here To Listen To My Interview With Lesa About Her Life Changing Story <— Download Here (or click the yellow play button below)
+Click Here To Listen To My Interview With Lesa About Her Life-Changing Story <— Download Here (or click the yellow play button below)

-Now check out these life transforming stories…
+Now check out these life-transforming stories…

 My first trekking trip to mountains in Siberia changed my life as I fell in love with mountains from that moment.
-I went with my dad and small group of other people, and since then it’s been our thing.
-My then-husband never understood freezing, altitude sickness, other non comfort elements of such a trip, so he never went together and thought we were crazy.
-I definitely realised how much i’m able to do, how much strength (both physical and mental) I have, and I was over the moon when my dad, experienced alpinist, said he’d recommend me to any other group to accept me for any other type.
+I went with my dad and a small group of other people, and since then it’s been our thing.
+My then-husband never understood freezing, altitude sickness, other noncomfort elements of such a trip, so he never went together and thought we were crazy.
+I definitely realized how much I’m able to do, how much strength (both physical and mental) I have, and I was over the moon when my dad, experienced alpinist, said he’d recommend me to any other group to accept me for any other type.
 Well, on the second trip to Kamchatka vulcanos, sitting on the peak of one, I’ve made a decision to get divorced after 5 years of marriage.
 And I did.

 It was the void and silence that you find only on the top of the mountain.
 It was me and nothing else around.
-Great place to get away and collect your thoughts without any disturbancies.
+Great place to get away and collect your thoughts without any disturbances.
 It seemed only there I could see problems and solutions very clearly.
 I often imagine myself sitting there when I need to decide something important.
 And I long for that feeling over and over again.

 From Jodi of Play it Forward Adventures (writing on behalf of her neighbor, Robert)

 Robert has also done hiking, biking, kayaking and home building for a Mayan family on PIF-Guatemala.
-And last week he returned from PIF-Costa Rica where he went canyoning, ziplining, kayaking and did some improvements at a women’s coop in an indigenous community.
+And last week he returned from PIF-Costa Rica where he went canyoning, zip lining, kayaking and did some improvements at a women’s coop in an indigenous community.